Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Concluding remarks and perspectives

 \section{Concluding remarks and perspectives}

-Examining the practical identifiability of statistical models is useful in many applications, such as parameter estimation, model form development, and model selection.
-Estimating practical identifiability prior to conducting controlled experiments or parameter estimation studies can assist in a choice of parametrization that is associated with a high degree of numerical uniqueness, thus improving confidence in estimation and model prediction.
+Examining the practical identifiability of statistical models is useful in many applications, such as parameter estimation, model-form development, and model selection.
+Estimating practical identifiability prior to conducting controlled experiments or parameter estimation studies can assist in a choice of parametrization that can be associated with a high degree posterior certainty, thus improving confidence in estimation and model prediction.